nishanthganga/jobfinder/README.md

 ## Description:

-* This web application shows how React JS (using 'webpacker') can be used in a Rails 5.1 applications.
+* This web application shows how React JS (using 'webpacker') can be used in Rails 5.1 applications.
 It is a simple job searching application where users can search for jobs dynamically.

 ## Demo: